SS

 Santoshi Kumari was eleven years old.
 She died on 28 September 2017.
 Her family had not completed an Aadhaar linkage requirement.
 Their ration card was cancelled.
 For six to eight months before her death, the family received no rations from the public distribution system.

-This is the first reality an advocate must see: the algorithmic state governs citizens' lives at population scale, producing determinations that affect legal rights without written orders, named decision-makers, or recorded reasons.
 The advocate who cannot see this layer cannot fully represent the client who lives under it.

+This is not an isolated failure.
+It is the operating condition of the modern Indian state.
 Across identity verification, welfare delivery, tax enforcement, law enforcement, financial compliance, and economic regulation, India now deploys automated systems that produce determinations affecting legal rights at a scale no human administrative process could sustain.

 Aadhaar processed 2,707 crore authentications in FY 2024-25.
 The GST Network's analytics infrastructure detected evasion of ₹7.08 lakh crore across 91,370 cases in five years.
 The Direct Benefit Transfer system governs entitlements for 176 crore beneficiaries.
 Every client who walks into a chamber is already subject to one or more of these systems.